 For the past few days, I’ve been working on getting mine set up for this year, and I thought I’d give you a little walk-through of how it’s coming along.

 As I mentioned, I highly recommend using a discbound notebook for your Coaching Kit over a clipboard, three ring binder, or really anything else.
 They lay flat, and fold over nicely which comes in so handy when I’m in classrooms taking notes, meeting with teachers, or need my PD agenda ready to reference.

 I made a customized cover for myself to place in the front.
-I chose Turquoise to compliment the Ombre Time & ToDo Planner I’ll be using this year.
+I chose Turquoise to compliment my Time & ToDo Planner.
 In the shop, I’m offering customized covers if you’d like one as well!

 The Coaching Kit’s table of contents has a suggested order for setting things up.
 However, feel free to identify and order your sections in whichever way makes the most sense to you.
 And remember, you can always tweak and adjust as the year goes on.